roshanlam/YogaAI/README.md

 # YogaAI
-YogaAI is a responsive virtual yoga instructor using pose estimation to guide and correct a yogi.
+YogaAI is a responsive virtual yoga instructor that uses pose estimation to guide and correct a yogi.

 # Dependencies
 You'll need have the following installed: